yegor256/blog/_posts/2018/jun/2018-06-26-are-you-an-architect.md

 In most cases he fails miserably.
 But he always gets back on his feet and tries again.
 Look for the guy with ambitions if you want to hire an architect, not just yet another programmer.

+{% quote An architect wants to be a man of power, not just a smart technical engineer. %}

 Michael Keeling, in his recent book
 [_Design It!: From Programmer to Software Architect_](https://amzn.to/2tgR8uv) (worth reading), says: